 Shooting a large group of people can be a challenge, and lighting that same group outdoors in the middle of the day can make things even more difficult.
 In order to create a flattering, balanced photo, it’s a good idea to bring flashes into the equation to gain another level of control over the scene.
-Here’s a breakdown to help you execute in these situations.
+Here’s a breakdown to help you execute in these situations with bare bulb flash.

 This information and much more like it is covered in more depth in our Lighting 201 course and to our Premium Members.